 CyberLink has a very large library of effects, transitions, styles and everything else an amateur video editor might find useful.
 To not make their video editing software for Windows too "heavy" for the computers, all those additions are stored in a special part of the CyberLink website called the DirectorZone.
 Upon registration, you can download specific ones you like or need.
 The selection is truly remarkable: thousands of Picture-in-Picture (PiP) templates, particles, titles and title sets, transitions, styles, DVD menus, presets, sounds, even complete express projects.
 The latest addition is the Blending Effects, called overlays in some other video editing software—a way to make your movies cuter with just a couple clicks.

 PowerDirector 16 by CyberLink is a powerful tool that includes nearly everything to create stunning videos with next to no efforts.
 And if you decide to purchase one of the two offered suite options, there are additional programs like AudioDirector, ColorDirector, and many more effects from famous creators like BorisFX included.

-Movavi Video Editor for Windows
+Movavi Video Editor:

 Good Basic-Level Editor

 Movavi present their video editing software for Windows as the option to replace Windows Movie Maker, a video editor that was included into the Windows operating system up to its 10 edition but is no more.
 Well, you can still download it and install separately but if you ask us, compared to the Movie Maker, the Movavi is a somewhat enhanced option with a bit more to offer the beginner creator.

 We can say that the Movavi video editor software is pretty basic, it does not offer you multiple tracks or many advanced features like, say, Premiere Elements, an Adobe video editing software for amateurs.
 However, if you're looking for something cheap and simple for your first steps or something to simply tweak your videos without deep extensive editing, it will do.